joeydoesntsharefood/db/README.md

 ## services
 - corporate_id one to one corporates
 - price float
+- document string
+- name string
-- type enum "food" | "supply" | "overnight"
+- types enum "food" | "supply" | "overnight"

 ## deliverys_shippings
 - corporate_id one to one corporates
-- type enum "delivery" | "shipping"
+- types enum "delivery" | "shipping"
-- quantity number
+- document string
-- price float
+- name string

 ## routes
 - corporate_id one to one corporates